Chapter 18: The Property

 Nine minutes.
 The men were loading equipment.
 Records.
 Hard drives.
 The evidence of twelve years being boxed and driven north while a federal judge read Margaret’s affidavit in a courtroom in Minneapolis.
 The children would be last.
 The children were always last in Steen’s calculus — the most valuable inventory moved when the route was confirmed and the receiving site was ready.

 Maren’s hands were shaking — the cold was there too, her fingers gone past pain to a thick numbness that made them feel like someone else’s.
-She pressed them flat against her thighs, denim rough under her palms, and held them there until the shaking became something she could contain.
+She pressed them against her thighs, denim rough under her palms, and held them there until the shaking became something she could contain.

 Hank looked at her.
 She looked at him.